 Could a new crew of comedians revive the effortless magic of public-acess-born Mystery Science Theater 3000.
 Absolutely.
 With the nerdy Jonah Ray (The Meltdownwith Jonah and Kumail) locked in the new spaceship, once again backed by Crow and Tom Servo (but with new voices, Hampton Yount and Baron Vaughn), spearheaded by former Daily Show head writer Elliot Kalan, and produced by original host Joel Hodgson, the new incarnation pelts jokes at late-night schlock and half-assed blockbusters with relentless force.
 There's a musicality to the jokes in MST3K: The Return, punctuating every bit of dead air in the god forsaken movie choices, and everyone is at the top of their game.
 "Cry Wilderness," about a little kid who pals around with Bigfoot, stands up to any of the classic episodes.

 Nailed It!
 (2018- )

-Your favorite bad-cooking competitionshow has a second season dropping in June, so you can settle in for another exciting season of non-chefs decidedly not nailing it.
+Your favorite bad-cooking competitionshow is one cooking show you can relate to from your couch, so you can settle in for another exciting season of non-chefs decidedly not nailing it.
 Dig in!

 This thriller is a treat for history buffs, unpacking the horrifying, drug-laden history of Colombia during the reign of legendary kingpin Pablo Escobar.
 As Escobar, Wagner Moura is both terrifying and captivating, and his opposition, two DEA agents fighting their way through a convoluted mystery, give a scarily real sense of the American efforts to end the war on drugs.
 Narcos' mix of archival footage and contemporary fictionalization keeps you engaged, and reminds you that a literal genocide had to happen just so yuppies could blow coke in the Hamptons during the '80s (only kind of kidding).